baristahell/poly-YOLOv3/README.md

-# OBB-YOLOv3
+# poly-YOLOv3

-An oriented bounding boxes implement of YOLOv3
+An arbitrary 4-points polygons detector based on YOLOv3

-Fork of feifeiwei/OBB-YOLOv3 removing some characters
+Work in progress, might never be finished !